Bear Lake, Michigan: 2000 census

-School System
+School system

 Bear Lake currently has a K-12 public school.
-Bear Lake is one of the schools given the Freedom to Learn grant giving students and teachers use of modern technology such as laptops for use in the classroom.
-Teachers in this school are helping other teachers across the state with these learning tools.
+It is one of the schools given the Freedom to Learn grant giving students and teachers use of modern technology such as laptops for use in the classroom.
+Teachers in the school are helping other teachers across the state with these learning tools.

 The Bear Lake Schools district covers most of both Pleasanton Township and Bear Lake Township.

 Business and industry

-The Bear Lake area is the home to various business and industry; primarily agriculture focusing on fruit production, and tourism due to the lake and the adjacent Manistee National Forest and Pere Marquette State Forest.
+The Bear Lake area is home to various business and industry; primarily agriculture focusing on fruit production, and tourism due to the lake and the adjacent Manistee National Forest and Pere Marquette State Forest.

 Bear Lake has oil and natural gas resources.
 Since the 1970s, various successful projects have produced significant quantities of both.